📛 DNS

 Common record types:

-• SOA: DNS zone authority definition, start of authority.
-Name of the authoritative master name server for the zone and the email address of someone responsible for management of the name server.
-The only required record in a zone file.
+- SOA: DNS zone authority definition, start of authority.
+Name of the authoritative primary name server for the zone and the email address of someone responsible for management of the name server.
+SOA is the only required record in a zone file.

-• A: Domain name to IPv4 address translation.
+- A: Domain name to IPv4 address.
 Some DNS providers allow non-IP targets for this record type e.g. Route53 allows Amazon endpoint names.

-• CNAME: Domain name to domain name translation, canonical domain name.
+- CNAME: Domain name to domain name, "canonical" domain name.

 DNS name server is a server that stores and distributes DNS record data.
 Authoritative name servers are the source of the records while cache name servers are just distributors of the records.